UKHO/taskmanager/docs/AutomatedUiTests.md

 * KEY_VAULT_ADDRESS
 * ChromeWebDriver

-AZURE_APP_CONFIGURATION_CONNECTION_STRING and KEY_VAULT_ADDRESS can be obtained from the team.
+AZURE_APP_CONFIGURATION_CONNECTION_STRING and KEY_VAULT_ADDRESS can be obtained from the Azure resources.
 It is advisable to use the UAT environment variables as this is the dedicated autotest environment and so is unlikely to be being used for manual testing.

 ### ENVIRONMENT variable values